 In fact, if we were to be hard-nosed about this, the quicker way to attain herd immunity is to open the schools.
 The young are not immune to COVID-19 but will also contract COVID-19 but most young people will be asymptomatic and display only mild symptoms.
 Hospitalizations and deaths will be rare compared with adults.

-In the first place, all of us have to come to the realization that the pandemic undeniably has changed the way people live and work.
-The transformations are most pronounced in remote work, e-commerce, and automation.
-Most of the bureaucracy, teachers, and office workers now work at home.
-There is more digital banking and e-commerce, leading to partial shutdowns (and bankruptcies) of brick-and-mortar stores, restaurants, malls, and banks.
+In the first place, all of us have to come around the realization that the pandemic undeniably has changed the way people live and work.
+The transformations are most pronounced in remote work, in e-commerce and automation.
+Most of the bureaucracy, teachers and office workers now work at home.
+There is more digital banking and e-commerce, leading to partial shutdowns (and bankruptcies) of brick-and mortar stores, restaurants, malls and banks.
 More and more medical consultations are being conducted by telephone and video conference.

 But actually, these global trends had been going on in the developed economies for a few years now.
 The pandemic simply accelerated the roll-out of these modes of conducting businesses and transactions.